We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Be aware that foods high in calcium, such as dairy products, can also be high in saturated fat and trans fat.
 Choose low-fat or fat-free options to reduce your risk of developing high cholesterol and heart disease.

-You can get one-fourth to one-third of your RDA of calcium in a single serving of some milks and yogurts.
-According to the United States Department of Agriculture (USDA), other calcium-rich foods include:
+You can get 1/4 to 1/3 of your RDA of calcium in a single serving of some milks and yogurts.
+According to the

 |Food||Approximate serving size||Amount of calcium per serving|

 |Sardines (in oil)||3.75 oz.||351 mg|